 - Maintain spending within budgetary guidelines;

-- Complete, distribute and collect time summaries, activity journals, short term plans, expense reports, and evaluation materials accurately and in a timely manner;
+- Complete and distribute enrollment forms, activity journals, monthly and quarterly reports, expense reports and evaluation materials accurately and in a timely manner;

-- Attend and actively participate in team meetings and staff functions;
+- Attend and actively participate in team meetings, trainings, and staff functions;

-- Provide information and support to the development team and related activities as needed;
+- Provide information and support to development team and related activities as needed;

 - Fulfill other responsibilities as required.